OutdatedVersion/github-deployment-approval-dismisser/README.md

 Once the notifications page (https://github.com/notifications) loads, the script will select the relevant visible notifications then dismiss them as a batch.
 If you have many pages of these, you'll need to refresh the page to trigger the script again.

+To install, copy the script's contents into Tampermonkey after hitting "Create a new script" or you can import it from the raw text GitHub URL.

 There is an [open discussion](https://github.com/orgs/community/discussions/14564) with GitHub to natively support silencing these notifications though it's been lingering for a while.